 Look at that gooey cheese…the salami and pepperoni (and somewhere in there is some ham).
 I know it might look complicated but this dinner is fast and something I find myself turning to on nights when I need a really quick and tasty option.
 Do I say that a lot?
 I feel like I repeat myself all the time.

 It’s starting to sound more like my recollection of some of my friends’ behavior in college than a recipe.

 Tips for the best stromboli you’ve ever had

-And as for the meats I used, I go to the deli and get sliced Genoa or hard salami, the big pepperoni and Virginia ham.
+I go to the deli and get sliced Genoa or hard salami, the big pepperoni and Virginia ham.
 I always make the deli lady mad when she says “anything else?” and I keep asking for meat.
 It’s kind of fun.